python-cmd2/cmd2/docs/features/multiline_commands.md

 ## Continuation prompt

 When a user types a **Multiline Command** it may span more than one line of input.
-The prompt for the first line of input is specified by the `cmd2.Cmd.prompt`{.interpreted-text role="attr"} instance attribute - see [Customizing the Prompt](./prompt.md#customizing-the-prompt).
+The prompt for the first line of input is specified by the [cmd2.Cmd.prompt][] instance attribute - see [Customizing the Prompt](./prompt.md#customizing-the-prompt).
 The prompt for subsequent lines of input is defined by the `cmd2.Cmd.continuation_prompt` attribute.

 ## Use cases